UNITED STATES

 Other Transactions

-GECM has shared personnel and reimbursement agreements with Imperial Capital Asset Management, LLC (ICAM).
-Jason W. Reese, the Chief Executive Officer and Chairman of the Company’s Board of Directors, is the Chief Executive Officer of ICAM, and Matt Kaplan is also a Managing Director of ICAM.
-Certain costs incurred under these agreements relate to human resources, investment management, and other administrative services provided by ICAM employees, for the benefit of the Company and its subsidiaries, and are included in investment management expenses in the consolidated statements of operations.
-For the three months ended September 30, 2023 and 2022, such costs were $
+GECM has shared personnel and reimbursement agreements for back-office personnel with ICAM.
+Jason W. Reese, the Chief Executive Officer and Chairman of the Company’s Board of Directors, is the Chief Executive Officer of ICAM, and Matt Kaplan, the President of GECM, is also a Managing Director of ICAM.
+Certain costs incurred under these agreements relate to human resources and other administrative services provided by ICAM employees, for the benefit of the Company and its subsidiaries, and are included in investment management expenses in the consolidated statements of operations.
+For the three months ended September 30, 2024 and September 30, 2023, such costs were $

 See Note 5 - Fair Value Measurements for details on the contingent consideration payable to ICAM following the acquisition of the Monomoy UpREIT investment management agreement and Note 8 - Convertible Notes for details on the Convertible Notes issued to related parties.